gokrazy/gokrazy/website/content/_index.markdown

 After building a new gokrazy image on your computer, you can easily update an existing gokrazy installation in-place thanks to the A/B partitioning scheme we use.
-Just specify the <code>-update</code>
+Just use the <code>gok update</code>
-flag when building your new image.
+command.

 ## Minimal state and configuration